Examination for Professional Practice in Psychology: Development of the Exam

 The process of test development and validation for the EPPP involves a number of steps, all consistent with the Standards and with the expectations of credentialing organizations such as the Council on Licensure, Enforcement & Regulation (CLEAR).
-The process begins with a job task analysis (JTA), which is a comprehensive study that involves psychologists who are subject matter experts (SMEs) in order to establish the knowledge and skills that are required for practice in psychology.
+The process begins with a job task analysis (JTA), which is a comprehensive study that involves psychologists who are subject matter experts (SMEs) to establish the knowledge and skills that are required for psychology practice.
 The resulting requirements are sent via survey to thousands of licensed psychologists throughout the United States and Canada.
 The survey respondents indicate which areas are important for entry level practice in psychology.
 The results of the survey establish the test specifications for the exam.
 Essentially, therefore, the expertise of licensed psychologists establishes what should be assessed by the EPPP.
-Following this, SMEs write exam items according to the test specifications established from the JTA.
+Following this, SMEs write exam items according to the test specifications established by the JTA.
 Each item is then reviewed by an Item Development Committee (IDC) SME who is an established expert in that specific domain of the item.
 Items are reviewed in an iterative process between the reviewer and the item writer until the item is acceptable to both or is discarded.
 Each item is again reviewed prior to being placed on an exam by an Examination Committee.
 The committee includes at least 10 SMEs who are psychologists with particular expertise in each of the domains on the exam and who represent various areas of psychology practice and training.
 Items that have been approved by the IDC are again reviewed for accuracy, relevancy to practice, clarity, and freedom from bias, among other factors.
 Once approved by the Examination Committee, each item is pretested (or “beta tested”) prior to becoming an operational item that is actually scored as an item on an exam.
 Items that do not perform well during pretesting, according to psychometric standards, are not included on a candidate’s overall scores.
 A final step in the development process involves establishing the pass point of the exam though a rigorous review process called a standard setting.
 This involves a committee of SMEs who are licensed psychologists, most of whom are typically early career psychologists.
 These SMEs review the exam form item by item and provide rating data on item difficulty.
 The data are analyzed to determine the appropriate pass point which represents the minimal knowledge or skills required for entry level practice.
 These multiple levels of review by psychologists and the ongoing analysis of psychometric data ensures that the EPPP is accurate, relevant, valid, and legally defensible.